-Your business is on social media, not just to make a presence, but to illicit engagement.
+Your business is on social media, not just to make a presence, but to elicit engagement.
 And a successful social media marketing strategy can do just that.

 1. Know your audience